cea-hpc/modules/INSTALL.rst

  Default path list to setup as the default modulepaths.
 Each path in this list should be separated by ``:``.
-Defined value is registered in the ``initrc`` or ``modulespath`` configuration file, depending on the :instopt:`--enable-dotmodulespath` option.
+Defined value is registered in the ``initrc`` or ``modulespath`` configuration file, depending on the :instopt:`--enable-modulespath` option.
 These files are respectively called ``modulerc`` and ``.modulespath`` if :instopt:`--with-initconf-in` is set to ``initdir``.
 The path list value is read at initialization time to populate the MODULEPATH environment variable.
 By default, this modulepath is composed of the directory set for the system modulefiles (default=\ ``PREFIX/modulefiles`` or ``BASEPREFIX/$MODULE_VERSION/modulefiles`` if versioning installation mode enabled)